Let’s kick this week off with a new tutorial, shall we?

 But, soon it was all over and I got to add the finishing touches—$3 Lowe’s handles that I spray painted black.

-The track hardware was purchased on Ebay just like last time.
-I used a 6 foot track for the bathroom and an 8 foot double door track for downstairs.
-At these prices price, I’d never DIY my own barn door hardware… these work so great and they’re relatively easy to install.
+For the track hardware, I used a 6 foot track for the bathroom and an 8 foot double door track for downstairs.
+At these prices, I’d never DIY my own barn door hardware… these work so great and they’re relatively easy to install.
 Save yourself the headache.

 Barn doors for life.